astronomer/docs/learn/airflow-sql-data-quality.md

 Data quality is key to the success of an organization's data systems.
 With in-DAG quality checks, you can halt pipelines and alert stakeholders before bad data makes its way to a production lake or warehouse.

-The SQL check operators are a simple and effective way to implement data quality checks in your Airflow DAGs.
+The SQL check operators in the Common SQL provider are a simple and effective way to implement data quality checks in your Airflow DAGs.
 Using this set of operators, you can quickly put together a pipeline specifically for checking data quality, or you can add data quality checks to existing pipelines with just a few more lines of code.

 This tutorial shows how to use three SQL check operators (SQLColumnCheckOperator, SQLTableCheckOperator and SQLCheckOperator) to build a robust data quality suite for your DAGs.